fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 The confidence with which the model made the prediction (float, from 0 to 1).
 This parameter is optional.

+#### probabilities

+The probabilities for each object category are relative to a predicted bounding box The order in the list is determined by the category number.
+Sum must be equal to 1.

 #### embedding_id

 Embedding ID for prediction.
 This parameter is optional and is only used for diversity-based strategies.
 The embedding must first be loaded into the service using the client library's embedding methods.